JustPresto/power_palette/README.md

 # Power Palette
 Power Palette is an Android and iOS tablet/phone game built with Unity.
-Created by
+Created by Calvin Shyu, Julian Shyu, and Lucas Wang.

 **Privacy Policy**